pandov/StompProtocolAndroid/README.md

 # StompProtocolAndroid fix

-STOMP client for Android
-WebSocket client for Android
+WebSocket client for Android (via STOMP protocol)

 I did this because the original resource did not work for me